wp-plugins/wp2yt-uploader/readme.txt

 == Upgrade Notice ==

+= 2.0.3.2 - November 23rd, 2014 =
+* Fixed: Closing comment on the video container, which caused layouts to be thrown off

 = 2.0.3.1 - November 23rd, 2014 =
 * Update: Small adjustments to the settings pages, re-shifted text, added new buttons for 'Setup Guide' and 'Google Developer Console' so that they are not overlooked.
 Also added new action links to the plugins page.